How We Help Educators and Job Coaches

-DO is an online community of career exploration videos.
+DO is a growing online community of career exploration videos that features employers.
 We feature Maine employers in a combination of videos that feature a company profile video and individual job profiles.
 Most of the jobs featured are in high demand around the state.
 One job may be featured at a business in a town far away from you, but don’t worry!
 The jobs we pick can be found all around Maine and by many different employers!
-We also feature a combination of large and small employers and entrepreneurs because we know that all jobs are important!
+We also have started to feature employment, vocational and educational/training programs & agencies.

 - Explain what the employer/program does

 - Explain what knowledge, skills & behaviors are needed to be successful in Maine’s job market

-- Tell short inspirational employee stories that explain why employees like their jobs or students like their educational program
+- Tell short inspirational stories that explain why employees like their jobs or students like their educational program

 - Showcase the culture, benefits, and career opportunities available